datakumquat/datakumquat.github.io/_posts/2023-01-06-short-cutting-to-data-exploration.markdown

 Arrived home and thought, "Blog post!"

-Just as an experiment I decided to use my limited ChatGPT knowledge, some Googling skills and Copy&Paste to see how fast it would take me to take two words and turn it into a blog post.
+Just as an experiment I decided to use my limited ChatGPT knowledge, some Googling skills and Copy&Paste to see how fast it would take me to select one word and turn it into a blog post.

 By my reckoning, 10 minutes.
 Between switching from Notepad to a Browser with ChatGPT running, to a browser with Google Search open, I lost valuable time.